E-Penullar/E-Penullar.github.io/essays/designPatterns.md

 ---
 layout: essay
 type: essay
-title: "Remaking the Wheel must be Exhausting"
+title: "Remaking the Wheel must be Exhausting, so It's a Good Thing you don't have to."
 # All dates must be YYYY-MM-DD format!
 date: 2026-07-30
 published: false